Explore our expert-made templates & start with the right one for you.

 How Does Athena Achieve High Performance?

-Athena carries out queries simultaneously, so even queries on very large datasets can be obtained within seconds.
+Athena carries out queries simultaneously, so even queries on very large datasets can be completed within seconds.
 Due to Athena’s distributed, serverless architecture, it can support large numbers of users and queries, and computing resources like CPU and RAM are seamlessly provisioned.

 Modern data storage formats like ORC and Parquet rely on metadata which describes a set of values in a section of the data (sometimes called a stripe).
 If, for example, the user is interested in values < 5 and the metadata says all the data in this stripe is between 100 and 500, the stripe is not relevant to the query at all, and the query can skip over it.